LoadRunner Variables

 Required Declaration at the beginningDo not require any declaration

-Language-specific functions do not use LR variables directly.LoadRunner functions accept both type of variables
+Language-specific functions do not use LR variables directly.LoadRunner functions accept both types of variables

 Conversion: